joliegg/moderation/README.md

 # Chat Moderation

-This library uses AWS Rekognition to generate moderation tags for images and Google's Language library to moderate text.
+This library uses AWS Rekognition to generate moderation tags for images and Google's Language and Speech libraries to moderate text and audio files.

-So far only JPEG and PNG images are supported for moderation.

 ## Installation